SRJPE/JPE-datasets/scripts/adult-holding-redd-and-carcass-surveys/battle/battle_holding_survey_qc.md

 ![](battle_holding_survey_qc_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

 It looks like river miles 0 - 6 and 12 - 17 most commonly have holding
 chinooks.
-In most recent years almost all the holding chinooks are before mile 5.
+In most recent years there are less points and many of the holding chinooks are before mile 5.

 ``` r
 cleaner_holding_data %>%